ruby-amqp/amqp/README.md

  * Companies may provide streaming/push APIs to their customers, partners or just general public.

- * A new shiny Ruby-based system may be integrated with an existing C++-based component using AMQP.
+ * Continuous integration systems can distribute builds between multiple machines with various hardware and software configurations using advanced routing features of AMQP.

  * An application that watches updates from a real-time stream (be it markets data or Twitter stream) can propagate updates to interested parties, including